Recently I read an article on writing that encouraged

 Does it sound a little silly?
 Of course it does.
 I don't use exclamation points a lot.
 When I do, it's to scream.

-one gets me going.
+- Use apostrophes in the right way.
+This one gets me going.
 A lot.
 Someone will write:

 The movie had it's moments, but, mostly, it was boring.